AndrewJCave/lightsail-vps/README.md

    **Note**: To see contents of that script, please visit the github repository

-1. Choose the appropriate instance size.
-In this case, there's no reason to do anything more than the $5 size.
+1. Choose the desired instance size.

 1. Optionally rename the instance.